 Type integer

-Description The time in ms required to be transmitted by an HE STA without SRP_and_NON SRG OBSS_PD disallowed before a STA may perform OBSS_PD-based spatial reuse.
+Description The time in ms required to elapse after the last transmission by an HE STA of an HE PPDU with SRP_and_NON_SRG_OBSS_PD disallowed before the STA may perform non-SRG-OBSS_PD-based spatial reuse.
 See 27.11.16.